 Henry Covarrubias is a doctoral student with an emphasis in Cultural Perspectives and Comparative Education.
 His faculty advisor is Dr. Richard Durán.
 He received his B.A. in History and Chicana/o Studies from the University of California, Los Angeles and his M.Ed. in Higher Education Administration/Student Affairs from the University of Southern California.
 He has worked as a higher education administrator for the last sixteen years at several institutions such as UCSB, UC Davis, UCLA, CSU-Bakersfield, Alamo Colleges, and the Texas Higher Education Coordinating Board.
 His research focuses on the academic socialization experiences of Latina/o STEM graduate students.
 Specifically, he seeks to identify the ways Latina/o STEM graduate students’ interactions and relationships with faculty and peers facilitate their socialization into the academic and social systems of their disciplines and their professions.
 He may be reached at: firstname.lastname@example.org

 Kyle Crocco is a doctoral student in the Department of Education with an emphasis in Teaching and Learning, a research specialization in Language, Literacy, and Composition, and an interdisciplinary emphasis in Writing Studies.
-He received a B.A. in History from Penn State University in 1989.
-Later he turned to studying language and earned a B.A. in French in 1997 and a M.A. in French and Foreign Language Pedagogy at the University of Delaware in 2005.
-After teaching English composition for six years in California and abroad, he developed interests in second language writing development, visual rhetoric in communication, teaching business and technical writing, and branding and academic identity in higher education.
-He is currently working on a dissertation examining how visual rhetoric is used in creating and maintaining an academic identity for a university.
-He can be contacted at firstname.lastname@example.org
+Research interests include second language writing development, visual rhetoric, business and technical communication, digital writing, and content strategy.
+He is currently completing his dissertation examining how publishing on multiple technical platforms is changing the composition process for organizations.
+He can be contacted at email@example.com

 Dai, Yun (Daisy)